AndreaCombette/personal-website/content/_index.md

       title: "📚 Resume"
       subtitle: ""
       text: |-
-        My work has encompassed various projects involving temporal and spatial simulations, with a focus on stochastic and physical phenomena.
-I will present on this website some important project spanning coarsely the computational physics field.
-We will delve into solving several kind of PDE for a super large set of physics phenomena, but also into the study of Monte Carlo simulations for modelling quantum or classical systems.
+        My work has involved various projects centered on temporal and spatial simulations, with a particular focus on stochastic and physical phenomena.
+On this website, I will present several significant projects broadly covering the field of computational physics.
+We will explore the numerical resolution of various types of partial differential equations (PDEs) applied to a wide range of physical phenomena, as well as the use of Monte Carlo simulations for modeling both quantum and classical systems.

-        I'm also interest in machine learning.
-Hence i will try to expose various project in this field, from the study of the biological application to more physical one (SIREN, LTSM, etc.).
-        This will span classical regression of classification problem to more complexe one like the study of the GANs/diffusion models.
+        In addition, I have a strong interest in machine learning.
+Consequently, I will showcase various projects in this field, ranging from biological applications to more physics-oriented topics, such as SIREN and LSTM networks.
+These projects will cover classical regression and classification problems, as well as more complex topics, including the study of generative adversarial networks (GANs) and diffusion models.
         {{% callout note %}}
         This site is still under construction and is maintained and complete during my free time, feel free to contact me if you have any suggestion or question.
         {{% /callout %}}
     design:
       columns: "1"
   - block: collection